tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 #### Opening

 * Timestamp: `1:41:55`
-* [Michael HT](@/w/michael-ht.md) makes his way to the ring to remix of his theme song "Koty z Mokotowa".
+* [Michael HT](@/w/michael-ht.md) makes his way to the ring to a remix of his theme song "Koty z Mokotowa".
 He hypes up the crowd.
 * [Referee Seweryn](@/w/sedzia-seweryn.md) makes his way to the ring carrying two leather belts.
 The other belts are also attached to the ropes around the ring.
-* HT announces the first fight of the night: the championship bout for [PpW Championship](@/c/ppw-championship.md).
+* HT announces the first fight of the night: the championship bout for the [PpW Championship](@/c/ppw-championship.md).

-#### Strap Match: Samson v Gustav Gryffin (c) - PpW Championship
+#### Strap Match: Samson vs Gustav Gryffin (c) - PpW Championship

 * Timestamp: `1:46:24`
 * [Samson](@/w/samson.md) makes his way to the ring to a huge babyface reaction.
-Crowd is loudly chanting "Samson" while Referee is attaching one of leather belts to contender's wrist using duct tape.
+The crowd is loudly chanting "Samson" while the referee is attaching one of leather belts to the contender's wrist using duct tape.
-* [Gustav Gryffin](@/w/gustav-gryffin.md) is making his way to the ring to a heat from the PpW fans.
-Crowd is chanting "Get The Fuck Out" as well as flipping the middle fingers.
-Gustav is hitting high-fives with a few of his supporters (called "Gryffinators").
+* [Gustav Gryffin](@/w/gustav-gryffin.md) makes his way to the ring to a heat from the PpW fans.
+The crowd is chanting "Get The Fuck Out" as well as flipping him off.
+Gustav is hitting high-fives with a few of his supporters (referred to as "Gryffinators").
-* The leather belt is also attached to Gutsav wrist.
-Crowd is chanting "Bartoszyce?
-Where the fuck is that?!" to mock Gryffin's hometown.
+* A leather belt is attached to Gustav's wrist.
+The crowd is chanting "Bartoszyce?
+And where the fuck is that?!" to mock Gryffin's hometown.
-* Seweryn presents PpW Championship to the crowd, while Michael HT is reminding the public rules of a Strap Match.
+* Seweryn presents the PpW Championship to the crowd, while Michael HT repeats the rules of a Strap Match to the public.
-* Whole match is filled with vicious strap strikes from both of the competitors.
-After a shine from Samson the fight moves to ringside area, where Gustav gets the upper hand countering Samson's offensive with a strong push to ringpost and back suplex to the apron.
+* The whole match is filled with vicious strap strikes from both of the competitors.
+After a shine from Samson the fight moves to the ringside area, where Gustav gets the upper hand countering Samson's offensive with a strong push to a ringpost and back suplex to the apron.
 * Gustav then proceeds to dominate Samson inside the ring with belt strikes and chokeholds against the ropes.
-Samson tries to make a comebacks but he is quickly put down in strike exchange.
-The champion is trying to pin Będzin's Beast couple of times, but he kicks-out constantly, much to the crowd's approval.
+Samson tries to make a comeback but he is quickly put down in a strike exchange.
+The champion tries to pin the Beast of Będzin couple of times, but he keeps kicking out, much to the crowd's approval.
-* Samson finally makes a comeback after countering corner offensive, he then proceeds so deliver missle dropkick, but Gustav kicks-out at two, which turns crowd hostile towards the referee, with audible "It was three!" chants.
-Gustav then counters with spinebuster and puts Samson in cloverleaf, with championship contender narrowly escaping the submission with rope break.
-Back-and-forth exchange of big moves and nearfalls continues with few really close calls after Samson's back suplex, Gustav's superplex and Samson finishing frog splash, which is miraculously kicked out by reigning PpW Champion.
-Crowd begins to chant "Referee is a dick!".
+* Samson finally makes a comeback after countering corner offensive, he then proceeds so deliver a missle dropkick, but Gustav kicks out at two, which turns the crowd hostile towards the referee, with audible "It was three!" chants.
+Gustav then counters with a spinebuster and puts Samson in a cloverleaf, with the championship contender narrowly escaping the submission with a rope break.
+Back-and-forth exchange of big moves and nearfalls continues with a few really close calls after Samson's back suplex, Gustav's superplex and Samson's finishing frog splash, which is miraculously kicked out of by the reigning PpW champion.
+The crowd begins to chant "Referee is a dick!".
-* Gustav and Samson - Both desperate - took off tops of their singlet to exchange a series of belt strikes to their bare chests.
-The scuffle ends with Samson's superkick and attempt to hit another frog splash ducked by Gustav.
-However he gets put in fireman's carry position, only to slide of Samson's back to put him in a choke using the leather belt.
+* Gustav and Samson - both now desperate - take off the tops of their singlets to exchange a series of belt strikes to their bare chests.
+The scuffle ends with Samson's superkick and an attempt to hit another frog splash, ducked by Gustav.
+However, he gets put in a fireman's carry position, only to slide out of Samson's back to put him in a choke using the leather belt.
 Samson loses consciousness and referee calls out the bout due to submission.
 * Winner: Gustav Gryffin by submission.
-* After the victory Gustav celebrates in the ring for awhile, listening to crowd "Get the fuck out!" chants and booing.
+* After the victory, Gustav celebrates in the ring for awhile, listening to the crowd's "Get the fuck out!" chants and booing.
-* During a short brake between matches the ring is cleared by PpW's referees and staff to get rid out of the leather belts.
+* During a short brake between matches the ring is cleared by PpW's referees and staff to get rid of the leather belts.

-#### Fatal Four-Way Match: Sambor v Marcelito v Aron Wake v Adept Oskar
+#### Fatal Four-Way Match: Sambor vs Marcelito v Aron Wake v Adept Oskar

 * Michael HT announces the second fight of the night, while [Referee Karol Górski](@/w/sedzia-karol-gorski.md) is already waiting in the ring.
 * Timestamp: `2:11:32`